Our Trucking Accident Attorneys Understand What it Takes to Win a FedEx Accident Lawsuit

 If you or a loved one have seriously injured in a crash involving a FedEx truck, contact Thomas J. Henry immediately.
 Our experienced FedEx trucking injury lawyers are available to respond to FedEx accidents at any hour, day or night.
 Our lawyers understand that the immediate acquisition of evidence is paramount to understanding how the accident occurred.
 We will take immediate action on your case.

-Our firm has offices in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, and Austin, serving clients across Texas and nationwide.
 Remember, your choice does matter.
 Contact us today for a free legal consultation.
 Attorneys are available 24/7, nights and weekends.